Alfresco/alfresco-ng2-components/docs/core/services/translation.service.md

 }
 ```

-To enable the new translations in your app, you also need to register them in your
+To enable the new translations in your app, you also need to register them in your `app.module.ts` file using `provideTranslations` api:
-`app.module.ts` file.
-Import `TRANSLATION_PROVIDER` and add the path of your
-translations folder to the `providers`:

 ```ts
 import { provideTranslations } from "@alfresco/adf-core";